segordon/zm-tattletale/README.md

-# zm-telltale
+# zm-tattletale

 ## Synopsis
-zm-telltale is a small python client which connects to a ZoneMinder event server, and creates notifications of varying types to alert the user to new ZoneMinder events.
+zm-tattletale is a small python client which connects to a ZoneMinder event server, and creates notifications of varying types to alert the user to new ZoneMinder events.

 ## Motivation